csc-training/geocomputing/pouta/pouta-general-instructions/ubuntu-remote-desktop/README.md

 After connecting you will be asked for password you set previously (same as for the VNC connection).

 ## Known issues
+**Copy/paste**
-Copy/paste works in both directions well when you use a VNC client tool (for ex.
-TightVNC) but using Windows Remote Desktop Connection tool works only in direction VM to Desktop.
+- Copy/paste works in both directions well when you use a VNC client tool (for ex.
+TightVNC)
+- Copy/paste using `Windows Remote Desktop` Connection tool works only in direction VM to Desktop.

+**Ubuntu 18.04**
+- If you would use the CSC's Ubuntu 18.04, note that the only user by default is **ubuntu** (instead of cloud-user).
+You should edit the commands in the script accordingly.
+- xRDP connection installation does not work with the current script, VNC connection works